 RINA GARCIA CHUA

 She also published creative works (poetry, fiction, and creative non-fiction) in Philippine and international journals, newspapers, and magazines; her recent creative publications can be read in World Literature Today, The Goose, Environmental History Now, and Aster(ix).
-In UBC Okanagan, Chua continues to utilize her skills in public speaking and interpersonal relationships by previously serving as the Graduate Community Facilitator, the Graduate Student Representative of Alumni UBC’s Student Leadership Committee, and the PhD Student Representative for the Graduate Council.
-She is currently co-editing the anthology, "Empire and Environment: Confronting Ecological Ruination in the Americas and Asia-Pacific" with Heidi Hong, Jeffrey Santa Ana, and Xiaojing Zhou; the book is due for publication with the University of Michigan Press in 2021.
+In UBC Okanagan, Chua continues to utilize her skills in public speaking and interpersonal relationships by previously serving as the Graduate Community Facilitator, the Graduate Student Representative of Alumni UBC’s Student Leadership Committee, the PhD Student Representative for the Graduate Council (2018-2019), and a Graduate Committee Member of the UBC Student Union Okanagan.
+She is currently co-editing the anthology, "Empire and Environment: Confronting Ecological Ruination in the Transpacific" with Heidi Hong, Jeffrey Santa Ana, and Xiaojing Zhou; the book is due for publication with the University of Michigan Press in 2021.
 Chua is also the Diversity Co-Officer for the Association for the Study of Literature and the Environment (ASLE) and is the Poetry Editor for The Goose: A Journal of Arts, Environment, and Culture in Canada.